-- (a) a reason for their unsatisfactory examination performance; and therefore as - (b) grounds for an appeal to overturn the decision of the graduate faculty.

-If a student fails a qualifying exam, the student will have 4 days during the second attempt(next exam period) to complete the exam (i.e., Monday at 8am - Thursday at 5pm).
+(a) a reason for their unsatisfactory examination performance; and therefore as (b) grounds for an appeal to overturn the decision of the graduate faculty.
+If a student fails one qualifying exam, the student will have 4 days during the second attempt (next exam period) to complete the exam (i.e., Monday at 8am - Thursday at 5pm).
+If a student fails both methods and theories qualifying exams, they will have the full testing period to complete the exams on the second occasion.